dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 1. Go to the "Security" tab and select "Create and manage API tokens."

-1. Click on "Create API Token," provide a descriptive name, and click the "Create" button.
+1. Click "Create API Token," provide a descriptive name, and click the "Create" button.

 1. Safely copy the newly generated access token.